What to Actually Pack for Fantastic Hiking in Europe Now

 Traditional hiking boots take up a lot of precious luggage space, though.

-Since I only travel through Europe with a carry-on, I decided to pack a pair of trail running shoes rather than hiking boots.
+Since I usually travel through Europe with a carry-on, I decided to pack a pair of trail running shoes rather than hiking boots.

 Trail running shoes are just as good as hiking boots in most summer and shoulder season weather.